-If there’s one thing that us Scots were nervous for about Australia it was the heat.
+If there’s one thing that us Scots were nervous for about camping in Australia it was the heat.
 Worst of all, surviving sleeping, eating and driving in a campervan during the height of Summer and at times 40+ degree days.
 We did a lot of research before trying these tips out for ourselves and can officially reveal the best ways to stay cool in a campervan.

 Firstly our campervan did already come equipped with a few things to help beat the heat such as:

 - Vents on the roof to maximise airflow